-Reduce Google AdSense’s impact on page-load times using <link rel="preconnect">.
-Only used by ~350 out of 12 million partner websites.
+Reduce Google AdSense’s impact on page-load time using <link rel="preconnect">.
+Optimization only used on 350 out of 12M AdSense partner websites.

 You must implement the Beacon API the way WebKit deems to be “the right way” to make it work on iOS, Safari, and WebKit browsers.

 The majority of websites don’t compress their favicon files despite an impressive average file size reduction of over 70 %.

 How can mass-copying pages from web publishers without a license not be mass-copyright infringement?
 The weird copyright law exemption that enables AMP Caches.

 As an extension developer, I support Google’s controversial decision to remove of a slow and over-powered extension API favored by ad-blocking extensions.